piemar/claimvista-aws/README.md

 3. Created an API Key inside that project, and recorded the public and private api keys,for more information see https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project IMPORTANT set permisssions to Project Owner

-4. Created Azure Open AI API Key for more info see: https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython&pivots=programming-language-studio
+4. Create AWS Credentials for AWS Bedrock
+You will need to create AWS Access Keys and a IAM User that can access Bedrock Service for more info see: https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html

+5. Activate the Bedrock anthropic.claude-3-sonnet in the AWS Bedrock Console.
+Availble in the us-east-1 region.

 ## Setup and Installation